 Little monsters were walking the streets last night, it was Halloween!
 This night I dreamed of aging and dying.
-With all these skeletons, ghosts, monsters and vampires who ran the streets, mortality in the family, requests from people who consult me to make sure that the transition of their recently deceased close relatives is going well, my body that in some ways is getting younger (thanks to ASEA) and also showing normal signs of aging, such a dream is in circumstance.
+With all these skeletons, ghosts, monsters and vampires who ran the streets, mortality in the family, requests from people who consult me to make sure that the transition of their recently deceased close relatives is going well, my body that in some ways is getting younger and also showing normal signs of aging, such a dream is in circumstance.

 It’s a joy to write on these magnificent subjects that are death, fear and the decline of old age.

 Let’s begin with the evidence.
 So that life can continue, it’s necessary to die.
 The leaves fall in autumn, they’ve all fallen here, even the hemlock needles have gone yellow and almost all fallen.
 These leaves become compost and create for the following season new life by feeding with their ingredients and humus the new growth of the following seasons.

 When the useful life of a person is finished in most cases this person wishes to die.
 That person’s body will then feed the earth and their soul will be renewed in the light.
 If that person was loved and had love for mother earth, the motherland not in the sense of the hypothetical borders of countries, but that of the love for the nourishing earth which we perceive as our real home, then the soul returns to earth in a new body to continue this magnificent adventure of life.
 This reincarnation often happens in the children of our children, and formerly people knew how to recall the memory of past lives.